Are you looking for the latest domain name statistics? You’re in the right place.

 Professional spammers and malware operators tend to use certain types of domain names.
 According to Spamhaus analysis, .surf is the most commonly abused domain name and has the worst reputation.

-Over 87% of the domains that use the .surf TLD are classed as ‘bad’ domains.
+Over 87% of the domains using the .surf TLD are classed as ‘bad’.
 This may include sites riddled with malware or spam.

 Top 10 most abused TLDs